-RFRI finalized the planning of the ROme foundation BiOmarker and phenotyping projecT (ROBOT), to support the launch of this multinational project in 2021.
-The launch of this project was delayed due to the Pandemic and focus on other projects, but in 2022 the project was approved by the ethical review board in Gothenburg, Sweden and recruitment of subjects was started in the fall of 2022.
-In 2023 the project will be launched in Leuven, Belgium, followed by launch in several sites in the US, potentially after a central IRB application procedure, as well as in France, UK, Mexico, and Israel.
-In addition, expansion to other sites around the globe is now planned and active discussion with other sites about their participation are currently ongoing.
+RFRI finalized the planning of the ROme Foundation BiOmarker and phenotyping projecT (ROBOT), to support the launch of this multinational project in 2021.
+The launch of this project was delayed due to the pandemic and focused on other projects, but in 2022, the project was approved by the ethical review board in Gothenburg, Sweden, and the recruitment of subjects started in the fall of 2022.
+In 2023 the project was IRB approved after a single IRB application procedure in the US.
+Mayo Clinic in Rochester, MN is the first activated US site and has already enrolled ~15 patients.
+Shortly, the University of Michigan will be activated as the second US site.
+The IRB applications are planned / underway in several Asian countries, including France, UK, Mexico, Belgium, and Israel.
+In addition, expansion to other sites around the globe is planned, and active discussions with other sites about their participation are ongoing.
 With the finalization of the RFRI-IP, and SOPs for data collection and storage, the expansion of this project globally can now proceed rapidly as the interest in participation is high.

 The aim of ROBOT is to develop a state-of-the-art biobank and database of patients with DGBI, supported by an international network of top international research sites.
-Patients in the database will be characterized to include clinical phenotype and associated demographic, medical history, psychosocial and lifestyle factors will be established, fecal, blood, and urine samples will be collected and stored in a standardized fashion, and in select sites, biopsies from the upper and/or lower GI tract will be collected depending on the predominant symptom profile.
+Patients in the database will be characterized to include clinical phenotype and associated demographic, medical history, psychosocial and lifestyle factors will be established, fecal, blood, and urine samples will be collected and stored in a standardized fashion, and select sites, biopsies from the upper and/or lower GI tract will be collected depending on the predominant symptom profile.
 The collection of biosamples and data will enable the evaluation of different biomarkers in large groups of well-characterized individuals in different parts of the world.
-We will then assess their validity for use as diagnostic and /or predictive tools.
-A centralized electronic database will enable development of profiles of available clinical phenotypes and bio samples at any time to assess the feasibility of new studies.
-Hence, the ROBOT includes data from the RFRI-IP with detailed patient phenotypic characterization, as well as bio samples and physiological data.
+We will then assess their validity as diagnostic and /or predictive tools.
+A centralized electronic database will enable the development of profiles of available clinical phenotypes and biosamples at any time to assess the feasibility of new studies.
+Hence, the ROBOT includes data from the RFRI-IP with detailed patient phenotypic characterization, biosamples, and physiological data.

 ROBOT will involve leading global DGBI research sites.
 In the first phase of ROBOT each center will recruit ≥100 patients who fulfill Rome IV diagnostic criteria for at least one DGBI.
 The project has started in 2022.
 We aim to have a 50:50 split between predominantly upper, i.e. esophageal and gastroduodenal, and lower, i.e. bowel and anorectal DGBI.
 This will be to be separately negotiated with each site, depending on their expertise and research focus.
 Eligible sites will ideally also include 20-30 healthy controls without current GI symptoms.
 All patients will complete questionnaires and provide information for the RFRI clinical phenotyping tool (see below).
-In most patients, blood, fecal, and urine samples will also be collected and GI biopsies in sites where this is possible.
+In most patients, blood, fecal, and urine samples will also be collected, as well as GI biopsies in sites where this is possible.
 The samples will be stored at the individual sites in a local biobank.
 In select centers, a small number of patients will also undergo physiologic testing.
 Thus, based on site capabilities, patient characterization / data collection in ROBOT will vary and yield different levels of integrated information from individual sites:

-- 1. RFRI clinical phenotyping tool alone - RFRI clinical phenotyping tool and collection of biosamples. - 3.
-RFRI clinical phenotyping tool, collection of biosamples, and performance of physiologic testing.
+- 1. RFRI clinical phenotyping tool alone - 2.
+RFRI clinical phenotyping tool and collection of 2. bio-samples. - 3.
+3. RFRI clinical phenotyping tool, collection of biosamples, and performance of physiologic testing.